hejiepn/massive_parallel_fir_filter/docs/exercises/ex2_slides.md

 ## **How to Use**
 1. automatic inference by synthesis (preferred)

-2. if synthesis fails instantiate "primitive*"Vivado Design Suite 7 Series FPGA and Zynq-7000 SoC Libraries Guide UG953 (v2021.2) October 22, 2021"*" from library
+2. if synthesis fails instantiate "primitive" from library
  - DSP slices (esp.
 MAC, mul always works)

 3. instantiate "primitives" from library